Electromagnetic compatibility (EMC) Testing, approvals and certification

-EMC testing is usually part of the product compliance required.
+EMC testing is usually part of the product compliance process.
 Consider the markets or compliance regions that you wish to distribute your product.
 Ensure that you have the technical information for the product.
 Contact an EMC testing laboratory and determine the EMC testing standards.
 Get an EMC testing quote, verify the scope of the compliance testing.
-Undertake the EMC testing and ensure that all other required product compliance is arranged.
+Prepare the product for testing.
+Undertake the EMC testing and verify the EMC test report upon completion.
+Ensure that all other required product compliance.

 How much does EMC testing cost?

-Costs can vary considerably, depending upon the product and also the compliance requirements of the country.
+Costs can vary for any given product and required markets.
 If the product is complex and has many cables etc, it may be more expensive.
 Whilst a simple battery powered product with a single mode of operation may be cheap.
-Your product may also need other product regulatory compliance.
-These may include wireless radio testing.
-This also falls under the scope of EMC compliance testing.
+Your product may also need other product regulatory compliance evidence.
+This may include wireless radio testing or safety testing and so on.
 It also may include EMC testing for medical devices for regions such as the USA, under the FDA guidelines.